revbayes/revbayes.github.io/tutorials/episodic_div/index.md

     }

-Finally, we apply moves that slide all values in the rate vectors, *i.e.,*all speciation or extinction rates.
-We will use an ‘mvVectorSlide‘ move.
+Finally, we apply moves that slide all values in the rate vectors, *i.e.,* all speciation or extinction rates.
+We will use an 'mvVectorSlide' move.

     moves[++mvi] = mvVectorSlide(log_speciation, weight=10)
     moves[++mvi] = mvVectorSlide(log_extinction, weight=10)

-Additionally, we apply a ‘mvShrinkExpand‘ move which changes the spread of several variables around their mean.
+Additionally, we apply a 'mvShrinkExpand' move which changes the spread of several variables around their mean.

     moves[++mvi] = mvShrinkExpand( log_speciation, sd=speciation_sd, weight=10 )